enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

 Under AI settings, there is "Step on Sound" setting.
 This is used as step sound when "Physical player" move on top of the model.

 After That there is "Custom animation properties".
 This section lists currently available animations, you can apply any of the custom animations to any number of models.
 If you want to create a new custom animation, you can do so by using "Create new" button.
 This button will open animation sequencer.
-For details please check :ref:`TriggerVolumes`.

 Disconnect from physics button removes the collision mesh from map so the object won't be interacting with physics engine.
 This can be useful for small probes that should be ignored.